FireLemons/TwitterWeatherBot/README.md

     }

 # Contributing
 A description with your pull request is fine.
-I'll request more information if I need it.

-Some desired features are:
-International support for weather alerts.
-A script to gather data for hottest temperature/lowest temperature for a day.
-Linux process interrupt support.

-# Planned Features
+# Planned/Wanted Features
-The next set of features revolve around configration and can be found [here](https://github.com/FireLemons/TwitterWeatherBot/projects/1) in the repo's project section.
+The next set of features are focused on configration and can be found [here](https://github.com/FireLemons/TwitterWeatherBot/projects/1) in the repo's project section.

+Other desired features can be found on the [issues page](https://github.com/FireLemons/TwitterWeatherBot/issues)